 - Kevin Brennan, capital raising and investor relations, surfer and athlete, writing at Life Notes.

-Here are five popular essays I’ve written for writers
+5 popular essays I’ve written about creativity

 Emotional Niche-Crafting.
 Are you a writer who struggles to find your niche?
 Despite what you may’ve heard, you can have your cake and eat it (📣 my most popular post).